Nizarel/DevOps_DevSecOps/Scenarios/DependencyContainerScanning/InstallAquaOnAKS.md

 * An Azure DevOps Project
 * Azure CLI (latest version installed) / Cloudshell

 You can find a link to the official product documentation below.
-Of the many ways to get Aqua installed in your environment, one of the simplest ways to accomplish this is with a helm chart and the process is detailed in the link below:
+Of the many ways to get Aqua installed in your environment, one of the simplest ways to accomplish this is with a helm chart using the process that is detailed in the link below:

 * [Kubernetes - Aqua](https://docs.aquasec.com/docs/std-deployment-kubernetes)

-PS.
-Login may be required in order to access the official documentation.
+_Note:_ Login is required to access the official documentation.

 ## Get the credentials of the k8s cluster